jankais3r/Sunshine/docs/building.md

 It may be beneficial to build remotely in some cases.
 This will enable easier building on different operating systems.

 1. Fork the project
+2. Untick "Allow rebase merging" under the forked repo's Settings
-2. Activate workflows
+3. Activate workflows
-3. Trigger the *CI* workflow manually
+4. Trigger the *CI* workflow manually
-4. Download the artifacts/binaries from the workflow run summary
+5. Download the artifacts/binaries from the workflow run summary

 <div class="section_buttons">